 In 1999, Wildacres Retreat opened our residency program for artists.
 Since that time, we have had the opportunity to host hundreds of writers, artisans, and musicians.
 Participants in the program stay in one of three self-catering cabins located just a quarter-mile beyond the retreat entrance.
 One of the cabins is completely ADA compliant and another can house two residents working on a project together.

 Using the space provided by the three cabins, Wildacres hosts approximately seventy artists each year for one-week residencies from April through October.
 Residencies begin on Monday afternoons and run until Sunday mornings.
 While there are landlines at each residency cabin, there is no internet access in the cabins, and cellphones do not typically connect except in the main part of the retreat where we do have WiFi access.
 The residency program allows artists the solitude and inspiration needed to begin or continue work on a project in their particular field of creative arts.
 Past residents tell us that being able to work in such a secluded, natural setting provides them with an unparalleled opportunity to step away from outside distractions and completely focus on their work.

 Wildacres residencies are offered at no cost to participants.
 Residents have the option to eat in the dining room with other residents, guests, and staff, or they may prepare their own meals in their cabin.
 Participants are responsible for providing their own transportation to and from Wildacres, as well as while they are at the retreat.
 They are also responsible for any supplies they may need during their residency.
 As the residencies are intended to be working retreats, spouses/partners, guests, and pets are not permitted.

 We allow two people collaborating on a project to come together and stay in Azalea cabin, which has a loft to accommodate a second person.
-When two candidates apply for a joint residency, we ask them to fill out one application stating the nature of their joint project and indicating the name of their co-resident.
+When two candidates apply for a joint residency, we ask them each to complete the residency application stating the nature of their joint project and indicating the name of their co-resident.
 Each of them should also submit their resume and work samples.
 We then present both packets together for review by our committee.